Spring 2019 Meetings: Wednesday 6:30-7:30PM ESJ2212

-EWB-UMCP’s first project involved the implementation of a solar energy project.
-The school experiences blackouts averaging six to ten hours per day.
-Some of these outages last upwards of 24 hours.
-Students could not study at night.
-In response, EWB-UMCP designed a solar power system to establish a more reliable source of electricity to two classroom blocks on campus.
-The project is being implemented in multiple phases, with the project set to be complete on the next trip.
+EWB-UMCP’s first project involved the implementation of a solar energy project and was completed in August 2017.
+The school experienced blackouts averaging six to ten hours per day.
+Some of these outages last upwards of 24 hours therefore hindering students’ abilities to study at night.
+In response, EWB-UMCP designed and implemented a solar power system to establish a more reliable source of electricity to three classroom blocks and the administration building on campus.

 The next project the Ghana team addressed was a water distribution system that supplies safe and reliable drinking water to the school.
 In January 2018, a 7 member team traveled to Ghana and completed the construction of the water tower platform.
 With this installation, the cost of water for the school will be 10 times lower.

 EWB-UMCP’s final project with the community is an expansion of the previously installed solar power system.
 The team traveled to Ghana in January 2019 to install a photovoltaic system for Sumaman Senior High School (SHS).
 Over the past five years, EWB-UMD has powered half of the campus with solar power and built a water distribution system that supplies clean and reliable water to the more than 1000 students and staff.

 The previous solar project has been a tremendous success, enabling more students to attend the school than expected.
 To accommodate for this growth, EWB-UMD installed a solar powered system to power Sumaman’s two-story classroom building.
 Now students will be able to study at night without concern about constant electrical outages.
 EWB-UMD hopes that these projects will ultimately result in a higher percentage of students attending tertiary institutions.

 January 2018 pics: